The Best Way to Send Money to the Philippines

 Sending Money Online

 If you have a bank account, making online transfers is easy.
-Three popular online money transfer service providers are Remitly and Wise.
+Two popular online money transfer service providers are Remitly and Wise.

 Remitly